1959 Los Angeles Dodgers season

-The 1959 Los Angeles Dodgers finished in a first-place tie with the Milwaukee Braves, with each club going 86–68.
-The Dodgers won the pennant as they swept the Braves in a best-of-three playoff series.
-They went on to defeat the Chicago White Sox in the 1959 World Series in just their second season since leaving Brooklyn.
+The 1959 Los Angeles Dodgers season was the 70th season for the Los Angeles Dodgers franchise in Major League Baseball (MLB), their 2nd season in Los Angeles, California, and their 2nd season playing their home games at Los Angeles Memorial Coliseum in Los Angeles California.
+The Dodgers finished in a first-place tie with the Milwaukee Braves, with each team going 86–68.
+The Dodgers won the pennant as they swept the Braves in a best-of-three tie-breaker series.
+They went on to defeat the Chicago White Sox in the World Series in just their second season since leaving Brooklyn.
 The Dodgers led all 16 Major League Baseball clubs in home attendance, drawing 2,071,045 fans to Los Angeles Memorial Coliseum.